geodask/svelte-reactive-table/sites/docs/src/routes/docs/quick-start/+page.md

 		);

 	// Access all plugin APIs
-	const { columnVisibility, sorting, pagination } = table.plugins;
+	const { columnVisibility, filtering, sorting, pagination } = table.plugins;
 </script>

 <!-- Include controls for all features -->
 <!-- Render the table -->
 ```

-Now you have a table with column visibility controls, multi-column sorting, and pagination - all working together seamlessly!
+Now you have a table with column visibility controls, data filtering, multi-column sorting, and pagination - all working together seamlessly!

+The plugins work together intelligently:
+- Filtering is applied first to narrow down the dataset
+- Sorting is applied to the filtered results
+- Pagination divides the filtered and sorted results into pages
+- Column visibility affects which columns are displayed throughout

 ## Utilizing TypeScript Support